Search and Rescue FAQ

 You don't recover the animal yourselves?

 Your animal does not know us, is not familiar with our smell and will be scared of us.
-That is why we request that a person the animal knows be in attendance for the search to attempt a physical recovery.
+That is why we request that a person the animal knows be in attendance for the search to attempt a physical retrieval.
 Our service provides a sighting and exact location of the lost animal, we'd do more harm than good if we also tried to recover it!

 What payment facilities do you have?